 The panel will review these and other critical issues:

-- What information must be provided in a required PPM, and what should be provided in the PPM to limit potential exposure from claims by the SEC, state regulators, or private investors?
+- What information must be provided in a required PPM, and what should be provided in a PPM to limit potential exposure from claims by the SEC, state regulators, or private investors?

 - What are best practices for counsel in assessing the risks inherent in the issuer's business plan and industry, and how should counsel write those risks to best protect the client?

-- How have the Reg D amendments impacted the financial statement and other disclosures required for delivery to non-accredited investors?
+- How have the Reg D amendments impacted the financial statements and other disclosures required for delivery to non-accredited investors?

 - Who gets sued in securities cases and why (i.e., how to avoid being among the defendants)?